IMsumitkumar/python-basics-QnA/Functions.md

 Decorators can be used to add functionality to existing functions, such as logging, timing, or validation, without modifying the original code.

-###  How do you use the "partial functions" in Python?
+### Q:  How do you use the "partial functions" in Python?

 A partial function is a function that is created by partially applying arguments to a function.
 It is created using the functools.partial function from the functools module.
 For example,